-There are several steps involved in the admission of a student to the Undergraduate Social Work Program at AAMU.
+There are several steps involved in the admission of a student to the Undergraduate Social Work Program at Alabama A&M University.

 - 1. Admission to the University. - 2.
-Completion of prerequisite paraprofessional liberal arts courses. - 3.
-Formal verbalization of an interest in Social Work as a career and completion of an Undergraduate Social Work Program application at A&M University. - 4.
-Successful completion of an assessment interview with a full-time Social Work Program faculty member(s) and successful consideration by the Bachelors of Social Work program faculty with a recorded vote(s). - 5.
-Official declaration of Social Work as the major through the formal registration process. - 6.
-Students must have an overall grade point average of 2.0 (C) and no less than a grade of "C" in the SWK 200 Introduction to Social Welfare Course.
+Completion of prerequisite paraprofessional liberal arts courses.

+- 3. Formal verbalization of an interest in Social Work as a career and completion of an Undergraduate Social Work Program application at A&M University. - 4.
+Successful completion of an assessment interview with a full-time Social Work Program faculty member(s) and successful consideration by the BSW program faculty with a recorded vote(s).

+Official declaration of Social Work as the major through the formal registration process.

+Students must have an overall grade point average of 2.0 (C) and no less than a grade of (C) in the SWK 200 Introduction to Social Welfare Course.